 If you do find yourself a little too sun kissed before your big day, don’t fret too much.
 There are some things you can do to soothe the burn, or at least make it less noticeable as you walk down the aisle.

-With these simple tips, and many others you are sure to find while surfing the web, you can put all your worries behind and enjoy your blissful day! ♥
+There’s a lot to remember when thinking about how you want to look on your wedding day but you can be sure that you are going to take your partner’s breath away!
+Just consider these simple tips, and many others you are sure to find while surfing the web, and you can put all your worries behind and enjoy your special day! ♥